-Parameters id (string) - the id or name of the dataset to stop following
+Parameters id (string) - the id or name of the dataset to stop following ckan.logic.action.delete.group_member_delete(context, data_dict=None) Remove a user from a group.

-- id (string) the id or name of the group - username (string) name or id of the user to be removed ckan.logic.action.delete.unfollow_group(context, data_dict) Stop following a group.
+- id (string) the id or name of the group - username (string) name or id of the user to be removed ckan.logic.action.delete.organization_member_delete(context, data_dict=None) Remove a user from an organization.